Lebanese-Arabic phrases | Most common phrases for everyday life

 English Lebanese-Arabic Phonetic (IPA)

-Good day to you! نهارك سعيد! /nhaːrek saʕiːd/
+Good day to you! in Lebanese نهارك سعيد! /nhaːrek saʕiːd/

-Good morning to you! صباح الخير إلك! /sˤabaːħ lxeːr ʔɛlek/
+Good morning to you! in Lebanese صباح الخير إلك! /sˤabaːħ lxeːr ʔɛlek/

-Good to see you. منيح شفتك. /mniːħ ʃeftak/
+Good to see you. in Lebanese منيح شفتك. /mniːħ ʃeftak/

-I’m glad to see you. مبسوط إني شفتك. /mabsˤuːt ʔinni ʃeftak/
+I’m glad to see you. in Lebanese مبسوط إني شفتك. /mabsˤuːt ʔinni ʃeftak/

 If you are greeted in Lebanese-Arabic, the best way to respond is as follows: